-This non-sterile version of 3M™ Tegaderm™ Transparent Film Dressing provides all the benefits of a surgical tape while providing a waterproof, bacterial and viral barrier.
+This non-sterile version of 3M™ Tegaderm™ Transparent Film Roll provides all the benefits of a surgical tape while providing a waterproof, bacterial and viral barrier.

 • Provides a waterproof barrier to external contaminants including liquid, bacteria and viruses